WilliamTavers/assignment3/README.md

 - **client.c**: Client code.
 - **run_clients.sh**: A Bash script that simulates multiple clients connecting to the server and sending text files for processing.
 - **Makefile**: Automates the process of compiling the server and client programs and running them.
+- **txt Files**: Txt files are needed for testing.
+For test files to work:
+  - Must be in same directory
+  - Must be in the bash script in files array
-- **txt Files**: for testing, ensure the title is in the first line for ease of testing.
+  - Must have the title as the first line

 ---